-Roulette is a wheel game with one decision that matters and many that don't.
+Roulette is a wheel game: you place chips on numbers or groups of numbers, the wheel spins, and whatever the ball lands on pays out at fixed odds.
+There is one decision that matters and many that don't.
 The decision that matters is the wheel: European tables keep 2.7% of what you wager over time, American tables 5.26%, French tables as little as 1.35%.
-Every bet on a given wheel costs the same — so learn the bets for what they are, ways of shaping variance, and spend your attention on table selection.
+On European and French wheels every bet costs the same.
+American wheels have one exception — the five-number bet (0, 00, 1, 2, 3) carries a 7.89% edge rather than 5.26%, making it the worst bet on the layout — so learn the bets for what they are, ways of shaping variance, and spend your attention on table selection.

 How a round works